Invest Qatar, QFZ Conclude Asian Roadshow With Strategic Engagements In Japan

 The roadshow was held in collaboration with the Qatar Free Zones Authority (QFZ) to strengthen bilateral economic ties and promote investment opportunities between Qatar and key Asian markets.

-The delegation, led by Sheikh Ali Alwaleed Al-Thani, CEO of Invest Qatar, and Sheikh Mohammed bin Hamad bin Faisal Al-Thani, CEO of QFZ, held strategic discussions with the Japan Business Federation (Keidanren), the Japan Cooperation Center for the Middle East (JCCME), and the Japan External Trade Organization (JETRO).
+The delegation, led by CEO of Invest Qatar Sheikh Ali Alwaleed Al-Thani, and CEO of QFZ Sheikh Mohammed Bin Hamad Bin Faisal Al-Thani, held strategic discussions with the Japan Business Federation (Keidanren), the Japan Cooperation Center for the Middle East (JCCME), and the Japan External Trade Organization (JETRO).

 In the meeting with Keidanren, Japan's premier economic organisation representing over 1,400 major companies, the parties explored collaboration in key sectors such as manufacturing, logistics and technology, along with potential joint promotions and business delegation exchanges.